 - Biological products, or biologics, are medical products.
 Many products are made from a variety of natural sources (i.e., human, animal, or microorganism).
 It may be produced by biotechnology methods and other cutting-edge technologies.
 Like drugs, some biologics are intended to treat diseases and medical conditions.
 Other products are used to prevent or diagnose diseases.
-Examples may include: - Vaccines. - Blood and blood products for transfusion and /or manufacturing into other products. - Allergenic extracts, that are used for both diagnosis and treatment, i.e., allergy shots. - Human cells and tissues used for transplantation (e.g., tendons, ligaments, and bones). - Gene therapies. - Cellular therapies. - Tests to screen potential blood donors for infectious agents such as HIV. - Reference product refers to the original FDA-approved biologic product that a biosimilar is based. - Biosimilar product A biological product that is FDA-approved based on a showing that it is highly similar to an already FDA-approved reference product.
+Examples may include:

+- Vaccines.
+Blood and blood products for transfusion and /or manufacturing into other products. - Allergenic extracts, which are used for both diagnosis and treatment (for example allergy shots). - Human cells and tissues used for transplantation (for example, tendons, ligaments and bone). - Gene therapies. - Cellular therapies. - Test to screen potential blood donors for infectious agents such as HIV.

+- Reference product refers to the original FDA-approved biologic product that a biosimilar is based. - Biosimilar product A biological product that is FDA-approved based on a showing that it is highly similar to an already FDA-approved reference product.
 It has no clinically meaningful differences in terms of safety and effectiveness from the reference product.
 Only minor differences in clinically inactive components are allowable in biosimilar products. - Interchangeable biologic product An FDA-approved biologic product that meets the additional standards for interchangeability to an FDA-approved reference product included in: - The Hawaii list of equivalent generic drugs and biological products. - The Orange Book. - The Purple Book. - Other published findings and approvals of the United States Food and Drug Administration.